JunweiBao/Homepage/index.md

 <img align="left" src="citations.jpg" width=160 height=170 alt="a photo" style="padding-right:10px">

-I received my Ph.D. degree in Computer Science and Technology from Harbin Institute of Technology in 2019, after 6 years of NLP research in MSRA.
+I am an NLP researcher at [JD AI Research](jdai.md) and an engineer at the Inteligent Service and Product department in JD Technology(JDT).
 I have published more than 20 papers in top-tier conferences and journals, e.g., ACL and AAAI.
 Currently, I focus on NLP and conversational AI research including pre-training, dialog, question answering, reasoning, machine reading comprehension, and text generation.
 You can reach me through NAME at gmail dot com (NAME=baojunwei001).

 ## Links